 The curriculum for the Post-Master's Certificate program is intended to facilitate the programs mission, goals and educational outcomes and is heavily influenced by the Marriage and Family Therapy Educational Guidelines and Pennsylvania Marriage and Family Therapy Licensure requirements.
 The following professional influences are embedded throughout the curriculum: (1) Professional Marriage and Family Therapy Standards and Educational Guidelines;(2) AAMFT Code of Ethics;(3) The American Marital and Family Therapy Regulatory Board (AMFTRB) Guidelines; (4)Pennsylvania Marriage and Family Licensure Act and (5) COAMFTE Standards.

-The Post-Master’s Certificate Program is a two-year part-time program leading to a certificate in couple and family therapy.
-The post-master’s certificate in couple and family therapy can lead towards licensure as a Marriage and Family Therapist, AAMFT Clinical Fellow and credentialing in Emotionally Focused Therapy.
+The Post-Master's Certificate Program is a two-year part-time program leading to a certificate in couple and family therapy.
+The certificate can lead towards licensure as a Marriage and Family Therapist, AAMFT Clinical Fellow, and credentialing in Emotionally Focused Therapy.
 A minimum of 43-quarter credits of course work and clinical practicum is required for graduation.

 The program has identified and established the following Student Learning Outcomes.

 At the end of the program students will be able to:

 - Maintain a professional couple and family therapy identity and ethical conduct*

 - Identify foundations and contemporary conceptual directions for couple and family therapy

 - Identify and assess a variety of clinical problems from a systemic/relational perspective

 - Assess, diagnose, and treat mental health problems using traditional and systemic psycho-diagnostic categories